 STEVE INSKEEP, Host:

 This week, the Republican is praising the president's budget team.
 He's calling the White House proposal a start, saying it incorporates many of the commission's ideas.

-Mr. ALAN SIMPSON (Former Republican Senator, Wyoming): There's no one shrieking about, quote, "Oh, you can't cut this or you can't cut that."
+ALAN SIMPSON: There's no one shrieking about, quote, "Oh, you can't cut this or you can't cut that."
 It's just degrees of cut.

 INSKEEP: Now Simpson says it's time for Republicans and Democrats to talk of eliminating big tax deductions and addressing the government's main expenses.

 SIMPSON: You can't get there on either one of these plans because the Big Four - unless you do something with Medicare and Medicaid and defense, and stabilize and make solvent Social Security, you've done very little.